yelghali/Enterprise-Scale-for-AKS/Scenarios/backup_restore/README.md

 The implemented scenario using this sample, shows how to backup a primary AKS cluster, and restore it to a seconday cluster (in a secondary region):

 **In the Primary Region (WestEurope in the sample)**
-- Creates a primary AKS cluster named **example-aks1**, configured with Availability zones
+- Creates a primary AKS cluster named **primary-aks1**, configured with Availability zones
-- Installs and configures Velero in primary cluster **example-aks1** (referencing backup location in secondary Region)
+- Installs and configures Velero in primary cluster **primary-aks1** (referencing backup location in secondary Region)

 **In the Secondary / Backup Region (NorthEurope)**
-- Creates a secondary AKS cluster named **example-aks1-dr**, configured with Availability zones
+- Creates a secondary AKS cluster named **aks-dr**, configured with Availability zones
 - Creates a storage location (Azure Storage Account) to store backups
-- Installs and configures Velero in secondary cluster **example-aks1-dr** (Velero referencing the same backup location in secondary Region)
+- Installs and configures Velero in secondary cluster **aks-dr** (Velero referencing the same backup location in secondary Region)

 **Steps to deploy!**